interactiveaudiolab/course-deep-learning/index.md

 1. [This reading is **NOT** worth points, but...](https://najeebkhan.github.io/blog/VecCal.html)...if you don't know what a gradient, Jacobian or Hessian is, you should read this before you read Chapter 4 of the Deep Learning book.

-1. [Chapter 4 of the Deep Learning Book](http://www.deeplearningbook.org/): This covers basics of gradient-based optimization. **Start here**
+1. [Chapter 4 of the Deep Learning Book](http://www.deeplearningbook.org/): This covers basics of gradient-based optimization. **Start here for optimization**

-1. [Chapter 8 of the Deep Learning Book](http://www.deeplearningbook.org/): This covers optimization. **This should come 2nd**
+1. [Chapter 8 of the Deep Learning Book](http://www.deeplearningbook.org/): This covers optimization. **This should come 2nd in your optimization reading**

 1. [Why Momentum Really Works](http://distill.pub/2017/momentum/): Reading this will help you understand the popular ADAM optimizer better.